doverunner/multi-drm-flutter-sdk/player-samples/advanced/README.md

-# DOVERUNNER Multi-DRM SDK advanced sample
+# DoveRunner Multi-DRM SDK advanced sample

-The DOVERUNNER Multi-DRM SDK advanced sample is a sample project that provides DRM content download and streaming playback.
+The DoveRunner Multi-DRM SDK advanced sample is a sample project that provides DRM content download and streaming playback.

 ## packages
 ```